 About Swedish Medical Center

-Swedish Medical Center in Englewood, CO, serves as the Rocky Mountain Region's referral center for neurotrauma and comprehensive stroke care.
+Swedish Medical Center in Englewood, CO, serves as the Rocky Mountain Region's referral center for neurotrauma and the first Joint Commission certified Comprehensive Stroke Center in Colorado.
 Swedish provides the most advanced care for adult and pediatric trauma as a Level I Trauma Center and specializes in oncology services as a Commission on Cancer-approved program.
 Swedish also focuses on

 - high-risk obstetrics